 This parade was for Jerusalem.
-He was in Jerusalem.
+Jesus was in Jerusalem.
 Jesus was weeping for unrepentant Jerusalem.
-Imposting, bustling in that day, on the mountain top, Moriah.
-Mt. of Olives, Jerusalem is quite a city, even without religious trappings.
+Imposing, bustling in that day, on the mountain top, Moriah.
+Mount of Olives, Jerusalem is quite a city, even without any religious trappings.
 But now Jesus is on the mountain, looking back over 15-20 centuries that God's people have valued this holy city, Jerusalem.
 This parade is one last chance for Jerusalem.
 Some today need to repent and obey.
 This may be your last chance.
 Today and next Sunday are two biggies in church attendance.
 But not everyone who will come to church on one of these two Sundays is in right relationship with God.
-This is the holly/lily crowd.
-But you are here today.
-This is a chance, this is a decision time, the gospel is heard, preaching, ears are deaf, we must think and learn the lesson.
+The Easter crowd is sometimes called the holly/lily crowd (holly for Christmas, lilies at Easter).
+But today you are thinking about Jesus.
+This is an opportunity, this is a decision time, the gospel is heard, preaching, ears are deaf, we must think and learn the lesson.

 If you find it hard to listen and hear, will you look at Jesus as he comes with horns blasting?
-Zech.
-9:9.
+Read Zech.
+9:9 again.
 This is the glory, majesty, splendor of Jesus.
 Can you see it?
 The king is coming.
 Living his life, teaching his lessons, making a final appeal to Jerusalem.
 That is still true today -- just as Jerusalem had come to a point of no return, so we can approach that point.
+Jesus wept over Jerusalem.
 This is the lesson -- will you accept him or crucify him afresh?

 The parade was for his followers -- Hosanna.
 Do you know this phrase?
 Save me now.
 When these cried out, they were saying, save us now.
 The king is here now, not next week or next year, but now.
 Commit, obey, believe now.
-John shows what the parade did for the disciples --12:16.
-Then they conceived that Jesus was the Christ with certainty.
+John mentions what the parade did for the disciples -- John 12:16.
+They conceived that Jesus was the Christ with certainty.
 Did this bring Joseph of Arimathea, Nicodemus to the reality of Christ?
-This parade made an impact, 12:19.
+This parade made an impact, John 12:19.
 Everyone is going after Christ.

 Parades are not only for the heroes, but also for the spectators.
 I like parades.
 Excitement, honor to people worthy of honor.

-Can you not see the bittersweet of life.
+Can you see the bittersweet of life?
 Retirement dinners, honor, nice words, presents, loving your parade, then you remember that you are making your last splash before you go out.
 Euphoria is not real life.
-This is Sunday -- but come Friday, Jesus will be on the cross.
-In the excitement of the parade, the bittersweet prophecy of pain and death.
+This event occurs on a Sunday -- but when Friday comes, Jesus will be on the cross.
+In the excitement of the parade, hear the bittersweet prophecy of pain and death.
 Look beyond this event.
 See beyond the band, the parade, the excitement.
-Otherwise, you'll miss the point.
+Otherwise, you will miss the point.

-In the parade we can focus on nobility, honor, priority, eternity, and see things that transcend the euphoria of the parade.
+In this parade we can focus on nobility, honor, priority, eternity, and see things that transcend the euphoria of the parade.
 That is what we must see in Jesus.

-A popular song says "The king is coming."
-I wish we knew it better in our fellowship.
-If you know anything today about Jesus, love Jesus, he will make you weep, cry, can hear the trumpet, can hear the shout.
+A popular song of a few years ago declared, "The king is coming."
+I wish we knew, I wish we knew it better in our fellowship.
+If you know anything today about Jesus, if you love Jesus, he will make you weep, cry, you can hear the trumpet, you can hear the shout.
 The king is coming.
 The triumphant entry.
 Tells the whole world, regardless of what happens, this is the entry of the king.
 This is the victor with his spoils.
 This is the victor, the celebrant.
 This is the reality.

-He is gone, but there will be another parade.
+He is gone, he is not among us physically, but there will be another parade.
 He is coming again.
-The king is coming, still.
+The king is coming, still coming.
 Lord, save us.
 He is coming back a final time to claim his own.
-The king has come, had his earthly parade.
+The king has come, he had his earthly parade.
 He is coming back for the heavenly parade, and inviting us to join him.

 Return to Sermon Index